 4. Santa Clarita Diet, premiered February 3

-This upcoming Netflix comedy stars Drew Barrymore and Timothy Olyphant as a married couple, who work as real estate agents in Santa Clarita, California.
+This Netflix comedy stars Drew Barrymore and Timothy Olyphant as a married couple, who work as real estate agents in Santa Clarita, California.
 The couple’s lives take a dark turn after Sheila (Barrymore) goes through a dramatic change.
 Ricardo Chavira, Skyler Gisondo, and Liv Hewson will co-star in the 13-episode freshman season.

-5. Iron Fist, March 17
+5. Iron Fist, premiered March 17

 Netflix’s fourth Marvel series will star Finn Jones in the lead role of Daniel Rand (Iron Fist).
 The hero fights against the criminal elements corrupting New York City with his master kung-fu skills and ability to summon the power of the fiery Iron Fist, which strikes opponents with superhuman impact.
-The show will reportedly pick up just as Rand returns to the Big Apple, after having gone missing from the city for several years.
+The show will pick up just as Rand returns to the Big Apple, after having gone missing from the city for several years.

-6. Julie’s Greenroom, March 17
+6. Julie’s Greenroom, premiered March 17

 This educational pre-school TV series starsthe iconic Julie Andrews, as she’s joined by her assistant Gus (Giullian Yao Gioiello) to teach a cast of puppets (known as “Greenies”) about the performing arts.
 Every episode will feature a guest star who engages the puppets in a specific element of the performing arts.

-7. 13 Reasons Why, March 31
+7. 13 Reasons Why, premiered March 31